 Lynn S. Anderson, PhD, is a distinguished service professor at State University of New York at Cortland, where she also serves as the founding director of the Inclusive Recreation Resource Center.
 She has served as chairperson of the recreation, parks, and leisure studies department and coordinator of the online therapeutic recreation graduate program, a program she developed.
 Her research interests include strengths-based approaches in therapeutic recreation and inclusion in recreation and therapeutic recreation services.
 She has written three textbooks and numerous book chapters and research articles, and she has delivered professional presentations and workshops on the international, national, regional, state, and local levels.
 Anderson currently serves on the editorial board for Therapeutic Recreation Journal.
 She is a fellow of the Academy of Leisure Sciences as well as a distinguished fellow of the National Academy of Recreational Therapists.

 All ancillaries are free to adopting instructors through HKPropel.

 Instructor guide.
 Includes chapter summaries, lecture aids, activities, essay topic ideas, demonstrations or guest speaker ideas, and tips for presenting important key concepts.

 Instructors also receive access to all student materials in HKPropel.
-For Inclusive Leisure, this includes sample forms and checklists, website links, and chapter quizzes that are automatically graded.
+For Inclusive Leisure, this includes learning objectives, summaries, and website links for each chapter.